elastic/kibana/CONTRIBUTING.md

 ## Submitting a Pull Request

 Push your local changes to your forked copy of the repository and submit a Pull Request.
-In the Pull Request, describe what your changes do and mention the number of the issue where discussion has taken place, eg “Closes #123″.
+In the Pull Request, describe what your changes do and mention the number of the issue where discussion has taken place, e.g., “Closes #123″.

 Always submit your pull against `master` unless the bug is only present in an older version.
 If the bug affects both `master` and another branch say so in your pull.